By The Right-Wing Teen

 “Last year PragerU videos racked up more than one billion views.
 The Prager empire now has a fleet of 6,500 high school and college student promoters, known as the PragerForce, who host on-campus meetings and gather at least once a year for conventions.
 And this year, the company is expanding its scope.” ~New York Times

-The New York Times recently published a feature story that highlights the large impact PragerU is making on millions of young Americans.
+The New York Times recently published a feature story that highlights how PragerU is making a big impression on millions of young Americans.
 The print version of this article, dated January 5, 2020, appeared on Section A, Page 1 of the New York edition with the headline: “It’s Fox News For Generation Z, in Five-Minute Videos Online.”

 The article by Nellie Bowles, which made the front page of the Sunday edition (with a full spread inside), describes PragerU as a “digital empire” founded by conservative talk show host Dennis Prager “to circumvent brick-and-mortar classrooms” by appealing to teenagers and “Generation Z, those born in the mid-1990s and early 2000s.”